 Confession: I used to be a frequent returner of items purchased.
 Simply put, I’d buy things thinking they’d be fun, look good, would be nice to have, or could come in handy.
 Often I was mistaken.
 I’d get home and see the items in a different light.
+I was trapped in the pitfalls of shopping.
+Shopping had become a habit to fill a void.
+Can you relate?

 Eventually it occurred to me that I was wasting gas taking items back to stores.
 I routinely had bags of items taking up space in my car that I needed to return somewhere, and it created stress for me.
 The cycle looked like this: